Miami University is a residential campus, with first- and second-year students living in university housing.

 Unless otherwise specified in your housing assignment, new students share double rooms.
 Each student is provided with a twin bed with an extra-long mattress (36" x 80"), dresser, desk with chair and lamp, closet, mirror, and wastebasket.
 Each room is equipped with a telephone, smoke detector, ceiling light, and window with roller shade and curtain rod.
-Visit the Office of Student Housing and Meal Plan Services for more information.
+For specific questions regarding room types, please contact the Office of Residence Life or the H.O.M.E.
+Office for more information.

 Miami is known for good food!
 Each group of buildings, called a Quad, includes at least one dining hall offering a tremendous variety of fresh, healthy foods prepared daily in our kitchens and bakery.